Surely you know who Gene Hunt is? If not, what planet have you been living on?

 "We Know David Said To Support Him, But He Will Never Be As Good As DT" I Here You Say.

-everyone that Matt will never be to the same standard of David, but I also know we need to give him a chance.
+I know as everyone that Matt will never be to the same standard of David, but I also know we need to give him a chance.
 I don't know about anyone else, but I, personally, am going to be watching Matt on Doctor who and I will be supporting him.
 Just like David said to do.
 Above anything else, I know David and Matt will be thrilled that Matt has one more supporter because I know I thats what David and Matt want.

 SarahDTfan